sybrew/the-seo-framework/readme.txt

 	-> Perhaps we should just clean up those classes.

 TODO clean up autodescription.php, now we can finally make it PHP 5.6+.
+	-> What's there to clean?
+Well, we could move the constants around...

 TODO (return/variable) strict type enforcements?
 	-> This negatively affects performance, for more opcodes are performed every function call.